 Susan Sayers is a Senior Manager for Strategic Planning for Value Added Services at T-Mobile.
 Her background includes brand and product management for companies such as Starbucks, Washington Mutual, and Precor Incorporated.
 She has been an active member of The Mountaineers since 2000.
 She is a graduate of the Basic Climbing course and an active climb leader.

-Steve Swenson lives in Seattle and Canmore, Alberta, where he is now climbing, writing and volunteering for the American Alpine Club as its current president.
-He enjoys a broad range of interests, including alpine climbing in the great ranges, ice climbing, trad and sport climbing.
+Steve Swenson lives in Seattle, Washington, and in Canmore, Alberta, where he is now climbing, writing and volunteering for the American Alpine Club as the immediate past President.
+He enjoys a broad range of interests, including alpine climbing in the great ranges, ice climbing, and trad and sport climbing.

 Retired Chairman & Chief Executive Officer, WRQ, Inc.